jeffhammond/HPCInfo/ofi/README.md

              --prefix=$HOME/MPI/install-ompi-ofi-gcc-gni-cori
 ```

-Unfortunately, this (above) leads to an `mpicc` that indicates support for IB Verbs, not OFI.
+Unfortunately, this (above) leads to an `mpicc` that indicates support for IB Verbs, not OFI, so I disabled everything unrelated as follows.
+Of course, Open-MPI experts know better ways to select the underlying conduit, but I am not an Open-MPI expert.

 ```sh
 ../configure --with-libfabric=$HOME/OFI/install-ofi-gcc-gni-cori \